 HYS is proud to be able to offer assistance to students, so that any interested youth may participate, regardless of financial conditions.
+Financial Aid is available for Hawaii residents only.

 Why was the HYS Financial Aid program established?